Consultants on Workers Comp Classification Codes, Experience Modifiers, Payroll Audits, & More

 Alabama

-This is an NCCI state.
-Employers must either purchase a Workers Compensation insurance policy from an approved insurance company, or be approved to self-insure (realistic only for larger employers.)
 Employers with more than four employees (full or part-time) must have Workers Comp insurance (or obtain coverage via another approved method.)
 In Alabama, employers can meet their Workers Comp obligations by either purchasing insurance, becoming a member of a group self-insurance trust, or by being approved as a self-insurer.
 One other option is to obtain coverage by means of a PEO (Professional Employer Organization)—otherwise known as employee leasing.

 If a company is incorporated or an LLC the officers and members are counted as employees.
 And all employers with more than four (4) employees are required by Law to carry workers’ compensation insurance.
 However, an officer may elect to be exempt by filing a WC15 (Officer Exemption Notice) to the Department of Industrial Relations, Workers' Compensation Division and the employer's insurance carrier.